 - 13.4.
 Can I run a version of the BEAT platform on my premises?

 - 13.5.
-The platform does not do something I need.
+I’m getting an error, or the platform is not functioning as expected, or the platform does not do something I need.
 How can I submit a feature request or a bug report?

 - 13.6.
 How can I have my dataset available on your platform?